medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

 # Provide data

-Data providers can provide their data that match the requirements of the data deal and, in return, earn a reward in MED.
+Data providers can provide their data that match the requirements of the data `deal` and, in return, earn a reward in MED.

-Since only the data verified by oracle can be provided to a deal, providers should first request data verification to oracle.
+Since only the data verified by oracle can be provided to a `deal`, providers should first request data verification to oracle.

-As a result of verification, oracle will issue a certificate; then provider can provide their data by submitting a consent with the certificate to Panacea.
+As a result of verification, oracle will issue a `certificate`; then provider can provide their data by submitting a consent with the `certificate` to `Panacea`.

 In the whole process of data transmission, the data is encrypted so that no one can access the original data.